vsudbrack/vsudbrack.github.io/_codes/2020-09-15-tips_for_alias.md

 Thank you for reading up to here and I hope you enjoyed this list of useful **alias**! [**Retweet** this post](https://twitter.com/vitorsudbrack/status/1305998416816807942?s=20), tweet or DM me at *[@vitorsudbrack](https://twitter.com/vitorsudbrack)* if you have any **new ideas to add to the list**, I'll be happy to hear them from you and start using them too.

+***

-Last update on Oct, 2nd. with more examples.
+Updated on Oct, 2nd. with more examples.
+Last update on Jan, 1st. with new script.